zhewenjddeng-personal/zhewenjddeng-personal.github.io/_portfolio/portfolio-1.md

 <p align="center">
   <img src="/images/ISOSV3_Fig4.png" width="1080">
   <br>
   <em>Figure 4: The custom GUI used for real-time monitoring and control.
-Full code base see code. </em>
+No device is currently connected in the shown image, thus the valus show up as a straight line at 0 A. Full code base see code. </em>
 </p>